judka-uriel/uriel-book/uriel_en.md

 and ending with the schizophrenic situation — I know with certainty that I am Jewish, yet the Orthodoxes assert otherwise, demanding I renounce my Jewishness. -->

-For example, I was constantly sent in incomprehensible directions: at first Orthodoxes expelled me from Israel, and then other rabbis kept kicking me back to Israel, i.e., the Orthodox rabbis simply lied to get rid of me, which is yet another instance of placing a stumbling block before the blind.
+For example, I was repeatedly sent in incomprehensible directions: at first Orthodoxes expelled me from Israel, and then other rabbis kept kicking me back to Israel, i.e., the Orthodox rabbis simply lied to get rid of me, which is yet another instance of placing a stumbling block before the blind.